 Mount Cain Alpine Park Ski Resort is a ski area located in the province of British Columbia in Canada.
 The resort is in the town of Port McNeill, BC.

 Mount Cain Alpine Park is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mount Cain Alpine Park Ski Resort.
+Unfortunately, none of those passes work with Mount Cain Alpine Park Ski Resort.
 To purchase season passes, you'll need to visit Mount Cain Alpine Park's website.

 Mount Cain Alpine Park Mountain Resort Terrain Overview

 Mount Cain Alpine Park has a total of 21 ski trails, which are serviced by 3 ski lifts, gondolas and/or trams.
 With 500 acres, Mount Cain Alpine Park Ski Resort has a moderate amount of skiiable terrain available for skiers.
 This area is equivalent to 202 hectares, 0.8 square miles, or 2.0 square kilometers.